What is ‘buying the dip’ and how can you do it?

-Seize opportunity by buying low and selling high when you trade or invest on ‘the dip’.
+Seize opportunity by buying low and selling high when you trade on ‘the dip’.
 Discover what ‘buy the dip’ means and how to do it in this article.

 What's on this page?